Curtea de Argeș,

 A mozzarella food truck.
 A great idea!

 Inside the factory assembly line.
 The number of models being produced is about as thin as it's ever been.
-That looks like an Audace (but, with red heads from a different model).
+That looks like a California Audace (Bold).

 A nice collection of Italian police bikes from earlier years.